spring-framework-books/cloud-native-spring-in-action-PolarBookshop/readme.md

 work we’ve done so far on Config Service would make including it in the overall deployment of Polar Bookshop on Kubernetes straightforward.

+#### Refreshing configuration at runtime
+For Polar Bookshop, we’ll use the Rolling restart(Changing a ConfigMap or a Secret can be followed by a rolling restart of all the Pods affected, making the applications reload all the configuration data.
+With this option, Kubernetes Pods would remain immutable.
+) and rely on Kustomize to trigger a restart of the applications whenever a new change is applied to a ConfigMap or a Secret.
 ### Messaging
 In the Polar Bookshop system, we need to implement an event-driven solution to allow different applications to communicate with each other asynchronously while reducing